 Cabinet Secrets at Ham House

-From September 7 - 15 visitors will have the unique opportunity to see inside our rare collection of cabinets.
+9 - 17 May and 12 - 20 September 2020 visitors will have the unique opportunity to see inside our rare collection of cabinets.
 Behind the closed doors and drawers of these intriguing objects lies some beautiful artwork and craftsmanship.

-Marvel at the intricate details of our cabinets for 9 days only.
+Marvel at the intricate details of our cabinets for 9 days only, twice a year.
 Due to the fragile nature of these cabinets they have remained locked shut for the majority of their lifetime.
 Often it is the interiors of these objects which have the most detail; think pearl inlays and ornate carvings.

 For this short period we will fully open the cabinets.
 We will also use this time to clean and protect the precious interiors.
 This will give visitors the opportunity on selected days to witness conservation in action and talk to our knowledgeable conservators about what it takes to care for our priceless collection.